melinoe024/Portfolio/README.md

 # Min Joo Kim

 ## About
-This portfolio is the place where I record my Data Science projects.
+This is the place where I record my projects focused on Data Science.
 The key aspects of this is to motivate myself to do self-learning, keep track of my progress, learn from the past mistakes and schedule the future studies.
 I'm aiming to update this page regularly.

 ## Projects
 ### Water Pipe Failure Web Application